This Is All Yours

-This Is All Yours is the second album by English indie rock band alt-J, released on September 22, 2014 through Infectious.
+This Is All Yours is the second album by English indie rock band Alt-J, released on 22 September 2014 through Infectious.
 It was promoted with four singles: "Hunger of the Pine", "Left Hand Free", "Every Other Freckle", and "Warm Foothills".
-It topped the UK Albums Chart, was runner up in Belgium, Australia, and Canada and reached #4 in the United States.
+It topped the UK Albums Chart, was runner up in Belgium, Australia, and Canada and reached number 4 in the United States.
 It was nominated for the Grammy Award for Best Alternative Music Album.

 Background and recording

-On May 25, 2012, Alt-J released their debut album An Awesome Wave, which won the Mercury Prize in 2012.
+On 25 May 2012, Alt-J released their debut album An Awesome Wave, which won the Mercury Prize in 2012.
 Alt-J were also nominated for three Brit Awards (British Breakthrough Act, British Album of the Year and British Group of the Year).
 Bassist Gwil Sainsbury left the band in January 2014.
 The band began recording the album in April 2014.
 It was recorded in the same place as An Awesome Wave, Iguana Studios, which Gus Unger-Hamilton described as "a tiny little place, sort of behind a second hand tyre shop".